blwh/blwh.github.io/cv.md

 ### Courses

-**From 2020** co-responsible for the courses "Modeling and Simulations" and "Dynamical Models of Living Systems"
+**From 2020** co-responsible for the courses "Modelling and Simulation" and "Modelling the Dynamics of Living Systems"

 **From 2020** head of planning, supervising and examining practical labs on "Mekanik och energifysik"